-BACKGROUND: Antimicrobial resistance in Mycoplasma genitalium (MG), a cause of urethritis, is a growing concern.
-Yet little is known about the geographic distribution of MG resistance in the U.S. or associated clinical outcomes.
-We evaluated the frequency of MG among men with urethritis, resistance mutations, and post-treatment symptom persistence.
-METHODS: We enrolled men presenting with urethritis symptoms to 6 U.S. sexually transmitted disease (STD) clinics during June 2017–July 2018; men with urethritis were eligible for follow-up contact and (if persistent symptoms or MG) chart review.
+Background.
+Antimicrobial resistance in Mycoplasma genitalium (MG), a cause of urethritis, is a growing concern.
+Yet little is known about the geographic distribution of MG resistance in the United States or about its associated clinical outcomes.
+We evaluated the frequency of MG among men with urethritis, resistance mutations, and posttreatment symptom persistence.
+Methods.
+We enrolled men presenting with urethritis symptoms to 6 US sexually transmitted disease (STD) clinics during June 2017–July 2018; men with urethritis were eligible for follow-up contact and, if they had persistent symptoms or MG, a chart review.
 Urethral specimens were tested for MG and other bacterial STDs.
-Mutations in 23S rRNA loci (macrolide-associated mutations [MRMs]) and parC and gyrA (quinolone-associated mutations [QRMs]) were detected by targeted amplification/Sanger sequencing.
-RESULTS: Among 914 evaluable participants, 28.7% (95% CI 23.8–33.6) had MG.
-Men with MG were more often black (79.8% vs 66%), <30 years (72.9% vs 56.1%), and reported only female partners (83.7% vs 74.2%) than men without MG.
-Among MG-positive participants, 64.4% (95% CI 58.2%-70.3%) had MRM, 11.5% (95% CI 7.9–16.0%) had parC mutations, and 0% had gyrA mutations.
+Mutations in 23S ribosomal ribonucleic acid (rRNA) loci (macrolide resistance–associated mutations [MRMs]) and in parC and gyrA (quinolone-associated mutations) were detected by targeted amplification/Sanger sequencing.
+Results.
+Among 914 evaluable participants, 28.7% (95% confidence interval [CI], 23.8–33.6) had MG.
+Men with MG were more often Black (79.8% vs 66%, respectively), <30 years (72.9% vs 56.1%, respectively), and reported only female partners (83.7% vs 74.2%, respectively) than men without MG.
+Among MG-positive participants, 64.4% (95% CI, 58.2–70.3%) had MRM, 11.5% (95% CI, 7.9–16.0%) had parC mutations, and 0% had gyrA mutations.
 Among participants treated with azithromycin-based therapy at enrollment and who completed the follow-up survey, persistent symptoms were reported by 25.8% of MG-positive/MRM-positive men, 13% of MG-positive/MRM-negative men, and 17.2% of MG-negative men.
-CONCLUSIONS: MG infection was common among men with urethritis; MRM prevalence was high among men with MG.
-Persistent symptoms following treatment were frequent among men with and without MG.
+Conclusions.
+MG infection was common among men with urethritis; the MRM prevalence was high among men with MG.
+Persistent symptoms following treatment were frequent among men both with and without MG.